konstellation-io/kdl-project-template/README.md

   The model with the highest validation accuracy is saved as a .joblib file in MLflow artifacts, and is used to produce an assessment of model performance on the validation dataset (e.g. saving the loss and accuracy metrics, and the confusion matrix of the validation set, `confusion_matrix.png`, all logged to MLflow).

 The full definition of the pipeline is defined in [dvc.yaml](dvc.yaml).
-We will see the components of this pipeline later on the TODO
+We will see the components of this pipeline later on the section [Track pipelines](##Track-pielines)

 ### Continuous development execution
 The execution of the example classification pipeline on github actions is specified in [.github/workflows/experiments.yml](.github/workflows/experiments.yml).
-We will see hat each block of code does later on the TODO.
+We will see hat each block of code does later on the [Launching experiment runs (Github Actions)](##Launching-experiment-runs-(Github-Actions)).
 But for now we will focus on:

 **Execution trigger**
 ```yaml
 on: